 Crockpot Vegetable Beef Soup

-Here’s a Crockpot Vegetable Beef Soup to curl up with during what I hope is a cozy, lazy, stay-inside-all-day kind of week.
+Here’s a Crockpot Vegetable Beef Soup to curl up with when you’re craving something cozy, comforting, and healthy too.

-Compared to the original beef stew, this homemade soup has a few more vegetables (I could use them given the recent/on-going festivities) and a little less prep.
-Most of the action happens in the slow cooker while you aren’t paying attention, so you can get back to more pressing matters—like beating your Uncle Alvin at euchre.
+Compared to my original beef stew, this homemade soup has a few more vegetables and a little less prep.
+Most of the action happens in the slow cooker while you aren’t paying attention, so you can get back to more pressing matters—like trying your hand at an at-home baking project (Caramelized Onion and Olive Focaccia anyone?) or diving into that organizing project you’ve been meaning to start for months (I choose the first option).

-If you’re looking to get rid of your relatives, however, this soup is probably not your best choice.
-It smells and tastes like pure comfort, in the way that only a homemade vegetable beef soup can.
-After a bowl, your guests are likely to ask for another.
-Before you know it, Uncle A will be asking to stay one more night.
+As it cooks, it smells and tastes like pure comfort, in the way that only homemade vegetable beef soup recipes can.
+After one bowl, everyone at your table is likely to ask for another.

 - Chuck Roast.
 Boneless chuck roast is the ideal choice for this soup, as it will become tender during cooking.
 While browning the meat adds an extra step to this recipe, it is well worth it.
 The meat will develop an incredibly flavorful and delicious exterior.
 You can also use beef stew meat in this recipe.
 See below for more tips on selecting beef for this soup.